 Nicholas St. James is a folk troubadour; an Americana throwback to Vaudeville, rather than the Dust Bowl.
 Blogger Brian Clifton writes, "Nicholas St. James blends together old and new to create a sound as distinct as his stage show.
 St. James mixes folk, blues, vaudevillian drama, and country together."
 Based in Lawrence, Kansas, by way of St. Louis, Missouri, Nicholas is an authentic Midwestern folk musician, mixing Bob Dylan's storytelling with Tom Waits' theatrical delivery.

 Five years after his debut, two records, and 400+ live shows, Nicholas continues to influence with his signature sound and style.
-In 2017, Nicholas has had to redefine success numerous times after finding an expansive audience on YouTube, of all places.
-His love of performing is what drove him from his bedroom to the stage all those years ago, but his new worldwide audience online has begrudged him off the road, and allows him to create full-time from his studio.
-The consummate performer, Nicholas can still be found performing live, with the added benefit of now crafting fewer, more personal appearances.
+In 2017, Nicholas has had to redefine success numerous times after discovering a European audience.
+The consummate performer, Nicholas is crafting fewer, more personal appearances, inventing events.
 There is always another record in the works, with the next release planned for the end of the year.

 Raised in St. Louis, Missouri, Nicholas did not grow-up in a house of music.
 Nicholas does not have recordings of himself playing music as a child, or stories of his garage band sneaking into bars underage to perform - that's not a life he was ever introduced to.
 It wasn't until his late teens that he took-up the guitar on his own, and a year later was introduced to Bob Dylan by his godfather.
 However late in life his intro to artistry may have been, he has had a singular vision since that first day with the guitar, teaching himself Hank Williams' "Your Cheatin' Heat," and never looking back.